Get free gas vouchers.

 Free gas vouchers and general transportation assistance is offered by most Salvation Army centers and some other local churches or non-profit charities.
 Only a small number of people who apply for this resource will receive it.
 First of all funding is very limited, and not all locations even offer this form of assistance.
 The price of gasoline also increases costs to the program, and therefore further limits the number of people who can receive help.
 Free vouchers for gasoline are usually only offered if someone needs help getting to a job interview, school, medical appointment, or a job training program.
 Call a center or agency near you to get more information.

 If someone does need gasoline or transportation assistance, they usually need to formally apply, and this may require a face to face visit with a case manager.
 Applicants will typically need to provide proof of their crisis situation, and bring supporting documentation, such as copies of pay stubs and their household expenses.
 They will also usually need to be able to show why they need the gasoline or transportation assistance.

-In general, the free gas vouchers and local bus tickets that are distributed by the Salvation Army or other non-profits are available on a very limited basis.
+In general, the free gas vouchers and local bus tickets that are distributed by the Salvation Army or other non-profits (including community action agencies) are available on a very limited basis.
 Income qualified clients who need emergency assistance in getting to a job interview, doctor appointment, or to work or school are the main recipients of the gasoline vouchers.
 The programs are usually only offered on a one-time basis.
 So low income families can’t continue to turn to a charity for help each and every month.